 What Is the Meaning of In Debit on your Energy Bill?

-An “in debit” balance on your energy bill means you owe the energy supplier money.
+An “in debit” balance on your energy gas and electricity bill means you owe the energy supplier money.
 You have used more energy than you have paid for up to the balance date.

 This situation could come about due to various reasons and is not always a bad thing but is something to be aware of as it might affect your future monthly payments.